 School buses shall be clearly marked as transporting students and shall undergo a safety inspection no less than once every thirty (30) days.

-Districts may also use vehicles owned, leased, or contracted by the District that were designed and built by the manufacturer for passenger transportation of nine (9) or fewer passengers, including the driver, for transporting students to and from school and approved school activities under an alternative transportation plan approved by the Kentucky Department of Education.2
+Districts may also use vehicles owned, leased, or contracted by the District that were designed and built by the manufacturer for passenger transportation of ten (10) or fewer passengers, including the driver, for transporting students to and from school along regular bus routes and approved school activities in accordance with KRS 156.153.

 Private Individual Contracts